AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 # Channels {#channels}

-The Channels section of the TVE Dashboard allows you to view and manage settings for channels associated with a specific programmer.
-You can also [add a new channel](#add-new-channel).
+The Channels section of the TVE Dashboard allows you to view and manage settings for the existing channels associated with a specific programmer.
+You can also [add a new channel](#add-new-channel) as per your requirement.

 The **Channels** tab in the left panel displays a list of linked channels with key details that include: